YooKing/Yooking/README.md

 # Hi there 👋 I'm [Yooking](http://yooking.github.io/)

 ## Now
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently preparing for the postgraduate entrance exam
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Cell Biology.
 - ⚡ I'm passionate about swimming, skiing, driving and so on.

 ## GitHub statistical reports: